• Skip to primary navigation

 Can be prepped the earlier in the day or day before and then kept in the fridge in an air-tight container full of cold water, to keep them from going brown.

-Leave the polenta and salt coating off little one’s parsnips.
+Leave the polenta and salt coating off little one’s parsnips if under 10 months.
 Add the parsnips to the pan and add in the oil only.
 Then take a couple of the thinnest parsnip pieces and turn them around in the oil.
 Push them to one corner of the pan.
 Then add the polenta and seasoning to the rest and toss well.
-For under 1’s, remove their parsnips from the pan when you take them out to add the honey, they should be cooked through at this point.
+For under 1’s, remove their parsnips from the pan when you take them out to add the honey or syrup, they should be cooked through at this point.

 BABY-LED WEANING